Pierre Werner

-Pierre Werner (29 December 1913 – 24 June 2002) was a Luxembourgish politician in the Christian Social People's Party (CSV) who was the 18th Prime Minister from 1959 to 1974 and from 1979 to 1984.
+Pierre Werner (29 December 1913 – 24 June 2002) was a Luxembourgish politician of the Christian Social People's Party (CSV) who was the prime minister of Luxembourg from 1959 to 1974 and from 1979 to 1984.

 Training and early activities

-Pierre Werner was born in Saint-André-lez-Lille, Nord, France to parents from Luxembourg.
+Pierre Werner was born in Saint-André-lez-Lille, Nord, France, to Luxembourgish parents.
 He studied at the Cours Supérieurs de Luxembourg (a forerunner to the University of Luxembourg) from 1933 to 1934 and continued his higher education at the Law Faculty of the University of Paris and the École libre des sciences politiques from 1934 to 1937.
-In 1938, he completed a PhD in Law in Luxembourg.
+In 1938, he completed a PhD in law in Luxembourg.
 He was involved in several student organisations, becoming chairman of the Association of Catholic Students from 1935 to 1937 and vice-president of the Pax Romana movement (The International Movement for Intellectual and Cultural Affairs) in 1937.

 In 1938 he became a lawyer in Luxembourg City, before becoming a banker instead.
 During the Nazi occupation of Luxembourg (1940–1945) Werner gave clandestine support to the resistance against the occupation forces.
 After World War II he became the Controller of the banking system in his country.
-He attended the Bretton Woods conference which set up the International Monetary Fund (IMF).
+He attended the Bretton Woods Conference which set up the International Monetary Fund (IMF).